-Our exercise classes meet on Mondays, Wednesdays, and Fridays for twelve weeks.
+Our exercise classes meet on Mondays, Wednesdays, and Fridays.
 Exercise training encompasses endurance training, strength training, and possibly respiratory muscle training.
 Our initial evaluation will help us determine a program that meets and adapts to your individual needs.

 Education is an important component to promoting cardiovascular health.
 Educational sessions are designed to help you and your family members learn about your lung disease and teach self-management skills.